 Controlling traffic for maintenance operations is dependent upon the activity being performed, the estimated duration of the activity, type of highway, traffic speeds and traffic volume.
-Safety clothing will be worn by WSDOT employees while in the highway work zone (for more information, see IL 72-96, Safety Clothing to be Worn by WSDOT Employees while in Highway Work Zones).
+Safety clothing will be worn by WSDOT employees while in the highway work zone (for more information, see Chapter 3 of the Safety and Procedures Guidelines Manual, M 75-01).

 Providing advance warning to drivers approaching road work is required.
-The specific requirements for advance warning depend on the actual site conditions and could be the flashing beacon on a work vehicle or a series of protable signs and a PCMS.
-(Refer to the Work Zone Trafic Control Guidelines Book and the MUTCD, Part VI for specific advance warning requirements).
+The specific requirements for advance warning depend on the actual site conditions and could be the flashing beacon on a work vehicle or a series of portable signs and a PCMS.
+(Refer to the Work Zone Traffic Control Guidelines Book and the MUTCD, Part VI for specific advance warning requirements).